Meet Dee DiGioia

 I love to teach from the approach that resonated with me.
 Having these skills helped me to have a very unique experience with the “most difficult year ever as an educator” and I walked away with gratitude and resilience for getting through it rather than spiraling back into the patterns of deep depression I had experienced many years ago.
 With me you will learn the fundamentals of pragmatic, evidence-based mindfulness (“No robe, no crystals” as Dan Harris says) to handle life’s pressures and positively support you in responding to life as it is — the good stuff, the tough stuff, all of it — with grace and skill.
 Through a variety of practices you will experience for yourself how these essential life skills of mindfulness can be the foundation for greater strength, resilience, health, and happiness.

-- Spiritual Life Coaching (Emerson Institute, Spiritual Center for Positive Living at Cameron Park, CA)
+Certified Spiritual Life Coach, Emerson Institute, Spiritual Center for Positive Living at Cameron Park, CA) ~ includes:

 - Quantum Process Practitioner

 - Neuro Linguistic Programming Practitioner